wp-plugins/xili-postinpost/readme.txt

 = Why this plugin ? =

 xili-postinpost is compromise between minimum php coding (but not accessible by everybody) and end-user tool (like widget) *- but with lot of php lines in background -* to afford flexibility for webmaster and data-designer for CMS.
 The core function of the plugin ( `xi_postinpost()` ) and its rich argument(array with lot params) was created 3 years ago to insert by example a recent news in header, a target post inside blockquote set in content of a page or a post.
 Doing a public version is like finishing a book.
-Remind that free code is not gratis, include fees in quotation for commercial use or clients !
+Remind that free code is not gratis, include fees in quotation for commercial use or clients and donate.
+For free use, send an email!